Frequently Purchased Together

 Sun-Sensitive Paper for Solar Art

 The sun allows life on Earth to survive and thrive.
-You can show your students the power of the sun with photosensitive paper, making art with solar rays.
+You can show your students the power of the sun with sun-sensitive paper.
+Learn how your students can make wonderful works of art with sun-sensitive paper and the power of solar rays.
+It’s easy and so much fun!

 Humans use solar power for many practical reasons, such as providing eco-friendly energy to our homes, but teaching students the power of the sun can be challenging because it’s hard to see the sun’s rays.
 Using photosensitive paper in your science lessons can make this more tangible for students.
 With Steve Spangler’s Sun-Sensitive Paper, you can turn sunlight into beautiful works of art.
 Your students can create white-on-blue prints with any of their favorite objects.

-Try placing leaves, flowers, shells or any other item you can think of on the photo-sensitive paper and leave it laying in the sun.
-Remove the objects after a couple of minutes and rinse the paper in water to reveal a piece of sun art.
-Your students will be amazed at how the paper turns white wherever the object was placed, encouraging a discussion about the science behind the art.
+Try placing leaves, flowers, shells or any other item you can think of on the photosensitive paper, and leave it laying in the sun.
+Remove the objects after a couple of minutes, and rinse the paper in water to reveal a piece of sun art.
+Your students will be amazed at how the photosensitive paper turns white wherever the object was placed.
+It’s a fun activity that can engage students in getting creative with light-sensitive paper, as well as encouraging a discussion about the science behind the art.
+Our Sun-Sensitive Paper is the perfect balance between art and scientific exploration!

 Recommended for children ages 6 and up.

-Kids can learn about the nature of sunlight and how light-sensitive chemicals work.
-You can talk about how photos are developed as each layer of chemicals on the film react to photons of different color.
-This can also help students understand the different uses and impacts of sunlight.
+Kids can learn about the nature of sunlight and how light-sensitive chemicals work through sun-sensitive paper art experiments and activities.
+You can talk about how photos are developed as each layer of chemicals on the film reacts to photons of different colors.
+This can also help students understand the different uses and impacts of sunlight, as well as encourage them to explore neat ways to create art with light-sensitive paper.

 •This kit includes 30 sheets of 5-by-7-inch (12.70 by 17.78 centimeters) Sun-Sensitive Paper.